brianclements/pkictl/README.md

 that which is already setup via configuration files.
 To use:

 1. Plan out your PKI first.
-    1. Two very important OpenSSL configuration settings are `keyUsage`, `basicConstraints`.
+    1. The three most important OpenSSL configuration settings are `keyUsage`, `basicConstraints`, and `extendedKeyUsage`.
 These are not general purpose and need to be specific to your PKI design in order for security policies to be enforced properly.
 This is why design must be pre-planned.
 2. Modify the configuration files to match your design.
     1. Parity between the naming of the configuration files and all the openssl output must be preserved.
 This is how the script can sign certificates